iCloud won’t work. What’s wrong?

 - Return to Writer and tap “Use iCloud”

-- For devices that are having problems, try turning
+- For devices that are having problems, for iOS devices try

-restarting, then turning it on for iOS devices, or
+settings off, restarting, then turning it on, or for Macs

 unchecking “Documents & Data” in the iCloud

 preferences, restarting, then rechecking it.
 Restart an

 iOS device by holding down the power button for several